karelnagel/tina-self-hosted-demo/content/pages/home.md

   - headline: Hello world
     text: >
       This project is set up to show you the basics of working with Tina.
-You're looking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.
+You're ldddddooking at the landing page, which pulls content from `content/pages/home.md`, components from components/blocks, and puts them all together in `pages/[filename].tsx`, all based on a config `tina/config.tsx`.